Frequently Asked Questions

 Outpatient facilities (such as our existing medical office building and fitness center) have much higher traffic than hospitals.
-We are working with the village of Huntley and an independent traffic consultant to study any potential impact to local traffic.
-We also are planning additional entrances to the campus, which will lessen the traffic at the existing entry point.
+We have worked with the village of Huntley and an independent traffic consultant to study any potential impact to local traffic.
+We also are building additional entrances to the campus, which will lessen the traffic at the existing entry point.

 When can McHenry County residents expect the potential new facility to be up and running?